jiftechnify/scalatin/README.md

 // s = "test"
 ```

+## Usage
+- In code submission, copy/paste library code block indicated by comment.
+- For testing, `StdInScannerSyntaxForTesting` might be useful.
+It adds some extension methods to `StdInScanner` that enable to run scanner on stub input(file or string litral).
+  + `#runOnFile(filename)`: run scanner on the specified file.
+  + `#runOnString(str)`: run scanner on the supplied string.

 ## List of All Scanners
 ### Pure scanners(read nothing)
 - `StdinScanner.of[A](a: A)`: Always emit constant `a`.
 Read nothing from input.